amhome/Binance-API-Wrapper/README.md

-# Binance-API-Wrapper
+# Simple Binance API Wrapper

-Simple wrapper for Binance API
+This is a simple wrapper for Binance API using C#.